Currency in Dubai, UAE

-Currency in Dubai and UAE is the United Arab Emirates dirham
+Currency used in UAE and Dubai is the United Arab Emirates dirham (AED)

-- The currency unit in Dubai and other emirates is the United Arab Emirate dirham, divided into into 100 fils.
+- The currency unit in the United Arab Emirates is the UAE dirham, divided into into 100 fils.

 - Common abbreviations include AED or Dh before the number, and dh or dhs after the number.